-Mr. Wei Zhe (衛哲), aged 52, joined our Group on June 24, 2013 when he was appointed as a non-executive Director.
+Mr. Wei Zhe (衛哲), aged 51, joined our Group on June 24, 2013 when he was appointed as a non-executive Director.
 He is mainly responsible for providing strategic advice on the business development of our Group.
 Mr. Wei has over 20 years of experience in both investment and operational management in the PRC.
 Prior to joining our Group, Mr. Wei served as corporate finance manager at Coopers & Lybrand (now part of PricewaterhouseCoopers) from 1995 to 1998, and as managing director and head of investment banking at Orient Securities Company Limited from 1998 to 2000.
 Mr. Wei was a vice chairman, from 2002 to 2006, and a consultant, from 2007 to 2011, of China Chain Store & Franchise Association (中國連鎖經營協會).
 From 2003 to 2006, Mr. Wei was also the chief representative for Kingfisher's China sourcing office, Kingfisher Asia Ltd. Mr. Wei joined Alibaba Group and served as senior vice president of the B2B Division from November 2006 to January 2007, and president of the B2B Division and executive vice-president of Alibaba Group, from February 2007 to February 2011.
-He was the chief executive officer of Alibaba.com Limited, a leading worldwide B2B e-commerce company once listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") (stock code: 01688 and delisted in June 2012) from October 2007 to February 2011.
+He was the chief executive officer of Alibaba.com Limited, a leading worldwide B2B e-commerce company once listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") [Stock Code: 01688 and delisted in June 2012] from October 2007 to February 2011.
 He was voted as one of "China's Best CEOs" by FinanceAsia magazine in 2010.
-He has been serving as a director of Vision Knight Capital General Partners Ltd., a private equity investment fund since June 2011.
+He has served as a director of Vision Knight Capital General Partners Ltd., a private equity investment fund since June 2011.
 Mr. Wei graduated from Shanghai International Studies College (上海外國語學院), Shanghai, with a bachelor's degree in international business management in July 1993.
 He also completed the EMBA corporate finance evening program at London Business School, London, United Kingdom in June 1998.

-Currently, Mr. Wei has been serving as a non-executive director of PCCW Limited, a company listed on the Main Board of the Stock Exchange (stock code: 00008) since May 2012.
+Currently, Mr. Wei has been serving as a non-executive director of PCCW Limited, a company listed on the Main Board of the Stock Exchange [Stock Code: 00008] since May 2012.
 Prior to this, he was an independent non-executive director of PCCW Limited from November 2011 to May 2012.
-Mr. Wei served as an independent director of 500.com Limited, a company listed on the New York Stock Exchange (stock code: WBAI) from October 2013 to November 2015.
-Mr. Wei also served as a non-executive director in Zhong Ao Home Group Limited, a company listed on the Main Board of the Stock Exchange (stock code: 01538) from April 2015 to June 2020.
-Mr. Wei was an executive director of Zall Smart Commerce Group Ltd. (formally known as Zall Development Group Ltd.), a company listed on the Main Board of the Stock Exchange (stock code: 02098) from June 2017 to January 2023, he was an independent non-executive director of such company from April 2016 to June 2017.
-Mr. Wei has been an executive director of Vision Deal HK Acquisition Corp., a company listed on the Main Board of the Stock Exchange (stock code: 07827) since February 2022.
-He has also been a non-executive director of Polestar Automotive Holding UK PLC, a company listed on the NASDAQ Stock Market (stock code: PSNY) since June 2022.
+Mr. Wei served as an independent director of 500.com Limited, a company listed on the New York Stock Exchange [Stock Code: WBAI] from October 2013 to November 2015.
+Mr. Wei also served as a non-executive director in Zhong Ao Home Group Limited, a company listed on the Main Board of the Stock Exchange [Stock Code: 01538] from April 2015 to June 2020.
+Mr. Wei has been an executive director of Zall Smart Commerce Group Ltd. [formally named as Zall Development Group Ltd.] since June 2017, a company listed on the Main Board of the Stock Exchange [Stock Code: 02098], he was an independent non-executive director of such company from April 2016 to June 2017.
+He has been an executive director of Vision Deal HK Acquisition Corp. since February 2022, a company listed on the Main Board of the Stock Exchange (Stock Code: 07827].